ducalex/retro-go/README.md

 To recap: If you set a reasonable save delay (10-30s) and you briefly open the menu before powering down, and don't use save states, you will have close to the "real hardware experience".

+# BIOS
+Some emulators support loading a BIOS.
+The files should be placed as follows:
+- GB: /bios/gb_bios.bin
+- GBC: /bios/gbc_bios.bin
+- FDS: /bios/fds_bios.bin

 # Known issues
 An up to date list of incompatible/broken games can be found on the [ODROID-GO forum](https://forum.odroid.com/viewtopic.php?f=159&t=37599).
 This is also the place to submit bug reports and feature requests.